 #### Troubleshooting

-SymptomLikely causeFix`404 Not Found`, `Content-Type: text/html`, Apache/Nginx server signature in the bodyRewrite rule isn't matching — most commonly the leading-slash mistake described aboveCheck the `RewriteRule`/`location` pattern; confirm it's in the `` block that actually serves your public HTTPS traffic`500`, JSON body mentioning `rest-prefix-mismatch``entry-points/webfinger.php` missing, in the wrong location, or its hardcoded script path doesn't match `$wgScriptPath`Re-check Step 1`500`, JSON body mentioning `ArgumentCountError` or similar`routes.json`'s `webfinger` route is missing a required service, or extension files are out of dateConfirm you're running the current version of the extension; check `routes.json` lists all services `WebFingerHandler`'s constructor requiresWorks when curled directly against the server but not from the public internetA reverse proxy is intercepting or challenging the requestCheck your proxy's passthrough rules for `/.well-known/``404` with a small JSON body (not HTML)This is MediaWiki's own "resource not found" responseCheck that the `resource` parameter's username and domain match your actual `$wgActivityWikiActorUsername` and `$wgServer`Repository Structure
+SymptomLikely causeFix`404 Not Found`, `Content-Type: text/html`, Apache/Nginx server signature in the bodyRewrite rule isn't matching — most commonly the leading-slash mistake described aboveCheck the `RewriteRule`/`location` pattern; confirm it's in the `` block that actually serves your public HTTPS traffic`500`, JSON body mentioning `rest-prefix-mismatch``entry-points/webfinger.php` missing, in the wrong location, or its hardcoded script path doesn't match `$wgScriptPath`Re-check Step 1`500`, JSON body mentioning `ArgumentCountError` or similar`routes.json`'s `webfinger` route is missing a required service, or extension files are out of dateConfirm you're running the current version of the extension; check `routes.json` lists all services `WebFingerHandler`'s constructor requiresWorks when curled directly against the server but not from the public internetA reverse proxy is intercepting or challenging the requestCheck your proxy's passthrough rules for `/.well-known/``404` with a small JSON body (not HTML)This is MediaWiki's own "resource not found" responseCheck that the `resource` parameter's username and domain match your actual `$wgActivityWikiActorUsername` and `$wgServer`Key rotation

 --------------------